open-ephys/acq-board-docs/_sources/User-Manual/New-FPGA.rst.txt

 4. Make sure you have the latest gateware
 *****************************************

-We have released several improvements since the first batch of boards went out, so depending on when you got your board, you might not have the latest gateware.
+We have released several improvements since the first batch of boards went out in Dec 2022, so depending on when you got your board, you might not have the latest gateware.
+We always ship the boards with the latest version of the gateware and we don't make changes to the gateware often, so you will typically not need to update it.

-Follow the instructions on the :ref:`gwupdate` page to check your gateware version and update it.
+Follow the instructions on the :ref:`gwupdate` page to check your gateware version and update it *if necessary*.

 5. Test and use your board!
 *****************************